This post is a travel guide about the best things to do in Khiva.

 Khiva’s old town is extremely scenic with carefully renovated mudbrick structures.
 Maybe it is even so well restored that it feels unreal at times.
 It seems to be a trend in Uzbekistan where you wonder if it really was like that or whether you are looking at an actual new building.
 A building that represents an imagination of how it could have been, but then even a bit better than that.

-No doubt, Khiva feels like a journey back in time if it wasn’t for the tourgroups that invade the city every day.
-And that alone is a reason you should stay in Khiva.
+No doubt, Khiva feels like a journey back in time, if it wasn’t for the tourgroups that invade the city every day.
+And that alone is a reason you should stay in Khiva rather than visit it on a day trip.

 Khiva is a completely different city once the sun sets.
 This is when it’s magic comes alive and you are one of the few people left to witness it.
 At this time of the day it is not hard to imagine what the city was like in its glory days on the Silk road.
 You would almost expect the traders to turn around the corner with their camels loaded with carpets, spices and tea.